TiltedBl0ck/Tilt-bot/README.md

 Tilt-Bot is a modern, feature-rich, and easy-to-use Discord bot built with the latest discord.py library.
 It leverages slash commands and an interactive UI for a seamless user experience.

 ✨ Features
-🤖 AI Chat: Have a conversation with the bot using Google's Gemini AI.
+🤖 AI Chat: Have a conversation with the bot using a free Gemini API proxy from Puter.com.
 Just mention the bot or use the /chat command.

 👋 Welcome & Goodbye: Automatically greet new members and say goodbye to those who leave with customizable messages and images.